ztsabili96/scRNAseq_CIN_analysis_in_human_cancer/README.md

 Chromosomal instability was quantified at the single-cell level as the mean absolute deviation of inferred copy number values from the diploid state.

-As expected, aneuploid cells show higher CIN scores compared to diploid cells, consistent with increased chromosomal instability in cancer.
+Consistent with expectations, cells classified as aneuploid by copyKAT exhibit higher CIN scores compared to diploid cells, reflecting increased large-scale chromosomal variability in putative tumor populations.

 <img src="figures/CIN_score_boxplot.png" width="650">